 To help, we compiled the top ten cities in America that should be on your radar for a business relocation.
 All factors were supported by data as we selected this group, such as local economic strength, number of college graduates, cost of living, access to local venture capital, and several other important details.
-Still wondering where should you move your business?
-Tap one of the cities featured below, or keep scrolling to find the answer today.
+To find out more, tap one of the cities featured below to jump to specific content or keep scrolling to compare all options.

-Austin has experienced a surge in nationwide and international interest because the Texas state capital not only has a reputation for having distinctly fun culture food, music, and design — the city is home to a burgeoning scene of startup companies.
+Austin has experienced a surge in nationwide and international interest because the Texas state capital not only has a reputation for having distinctly fun culture, food, music, and design, but the city is also home to a burgeoning scene of startup companies and shows no signs of slowing down.
 Affordable inner-city commercial property costs coupled with access to world-class art and an established community of national brands make it a friendly environment for growing a business.

-Venture-backed athletic clothing company Outdoor Voices gained attention for relocating to Austin, and most major tech giants are moving there or have already set up offices in the city.
+Venture-backed athletic clothing company Outdoor Voices gained attention for relocating to Austin, and most major tech giants like Oracle, Apple, Google, and Tesla have already set up offices in the city.
 Plus, with no shortage of visitors for the acclaimed SXSW Conference & Festivals showcasing the best in media and the arts, there should be no trouble attracting top talent and creative inspiration for your business.
 Another bonus is the array of natural sights surrounding the city that make it an even more appealing place to have off-site recreation with employees.

-Many businesses are making moves to east coast hub Raleigh because the North Carolina city has a few star qualities worth noting.
-For starters, Raleigh has the highest quality of life among U.S. cities in 2020 based on data like general health, commute time, and income.
+Many businesses are making moves to East Coast hub Raleigh because the North Carolina city has a few star qualities worth noting.
+For starters, Raleigh was named by Money.com as the fourth best place to live in the nation thanks to its unique blend of lush outdoor parkland and vibrant dining and entertainment options.
 Secondly, the city is central to three tier-1 research schools (UNC Chapel Hill, Duke, and N.C.
 State) in what is commonly known as North Carolina’s Research Science Triangle Park, which provides access to top-notch education for residents and a steady stream of graduates for the local workforce.
-And lastly, the city government is pro-business with a reputation for not having excessive regulation or unions along with its 2.5 percent corporate income tax rate.
+And, lastly, the city government is pro-business with a reputation for not having excessive regulation or unions along with its 2.5 percent corporate income tax rate.

-Being close to renowned institutions for higher education and a business-friendly climate makes it no surprise that high-tech movers and shakers like Pendo were founded right in Raleigh, or that top technology players such as IBM and Citrix have moved in.
-More people than ever are relocating to Raleigh to meet increased economic demands and the city boasts a talent pool from some of the world’s top universities, guaranteeing that it will be a smart place to relocate and do business now for years to come.
+Being close to renowned institutions for higher education and a business-friendly climate makes it no surprise that high-tech movers and shakers like Pendo were founded right in Raleigh, or that top technology players such as IBM and Citrix have moved in and are leading the charge on making even more innovative progress in the area.
+With the demand for technology showing no signs of slowing down, tech companies relocating to Raleigh means that the demand for skilled workers will constantly be high.
+With the city boasting a talent pool from some of the world’s top universities, Raleigh is guaranteed to be a smart place to relocate and do business for years to come.

 Facebook, Adobe, Overstock.com, and an array of other large entities have moved their corporate headquarters or have established offices in Salt Lake City.
 So why move your business to Salt Lake City?
 With the opportunity to make a high salary versus a low cost of living, Salt Lake City offers a solid promise for a return on investment for any company planning to relocate to the scenic state capital.

-Several companies from the Bay Area are making a mass migration to Dallas.
-An impressive 660 companies moved 765 facilities out of California — and Dallas has been the beneficiary of many of the relocations, according to a 2019 report of the previous two-year period.
+Several companies from Los Angeles and the Bay Area are making a mass migration to Dallas.
+In fact, according to LinkedIn data, for every 10,000 DFW workers, five of those people moved to the region from California.
 The city in North Texas and the outlying region is significantly cheaper for commercial real estate than many North California metros.
 Yet, it doesn’t lack access to media, talent, and mass transit necessary for a company to thrive.
 Headquarters for corporate offices, manufacturing facilities, data centers, research hubs, software and engineering centers, and warehouses are among the facets of business that are relocating to Dallas.

 Don’t let the idea of Disney and palm trees fool you into thinking Orlando is only for tourism.
 The city is a prime location for any startup or small-to-midsize business that wants to grow.
 Orlando is hard to beat once you factor in population density by access to resources and business costs for operating.
 While the economy has been largely supported by tourism and construction, a growing tech industry is now present thanks to 200 aerospace and aviation companies in the area.
 The city of Orlando is embracing the diversification of its location economy by supporting startups and entrepreneurship with the recent launch of accelerator programs, seed funding, and shared office spaces.